 You just got into knife throwing, or you have been at it for a short while and are beginning to feel confident in your throwing.
 By this point, throwing a knife will not be as much of a challenge as it previously was, and you will be bored unless you are able to spice up your throwing sessions in some way.

-There are two ways to make knife throwing more challenging and fun: You either increase the range or learn new techniques.
+There are two ways to make knife throwing more challenging and fun: Increase the range or learn new techniques.
 Here, we will look at all the mainstream knife techniques that an expert knife thrower should know.

-Before we take a look at the techniques, let’s briefly discuss how you should go about choosing a knife-throwing technique relative to your skill level.
+Before we look at the techniques, let’s briefly discuss how you should choose a knife-throwing technique relative to your skill level.
 Also, I highly suggest making sure you’ve gone over the beginner’s guide on how to throw a throwing knife.